samulevizz/samulevizz/README.md

-- 👋 Hi, I’m Samuele Levizzari.
+- 👋 Hi, I'm Samuele Levizzari.
-- 👀 I’m interested in game development, artificial intelligence, and web development.
+- 👀 I'm passionate about game development and web development.
-- 🌱 I’m currently learning Python, Flask, and React JS.
+- 🌱 I'm currently learning Python, Flask and ReactJS.
-- 💞️ I’m looking to collaborate on projects related to game development with Unity, AI, and full-stack web applications.
+- 💞️ I'm open to collaborating on game development projects (Unity or Pygame) and full-stack web applications.
-- 📫 How to reach me: @_samu.880 on Instagram.
+- 📫 You can contact me on Instagram: @_samu.880
-- ⚡ Fun fact: I love creating AI-driven games and experimenting with new tech in my free time!
+- ⚡ Fun fact: I love creating video games and experimenting with new technologies in my spare time!